Watch now: Summit brings together Decatur youth, police

 Then Sherrod sent Confer out of the room and asked the attendees to write a description of her that was as complete as they could make it.
 Most weren't able to provide much in the way of detail.
 A few remembered she was wearing a Star Wars T-shirt.
 Some mentioned her distinctive sneakers.
 Det.
 Sherrod said it's critical to memorize and report as many details as possible.

-The Macon/Piatt Student Summit was organized by Jill Reedy, assistant regional superintendent of schools with the Macon-Piatt Regional Office of Education.
+The Macon/Piatt Student Summit was organized by Jill Reedy, assistant regional superintendent of schools with the Macon-Piatt Regional Office of Education, Sherrod's Independent Mentoring Program Inc. and the chiefs of police and sheriffs of Macon and Piatt counties.

 “This is our first Macon-Piatt Youth Summit with law enforcement,” Reedy said.
 “We have drawn five students from each of our school districts in Macon and Piatt counties.
 We're really excited about that.
 We have all the chiefs of police here from all of our local law enforcement agencies, and we've brought this group together because we often don't hear the perspective of our youth.
 I think it's really important because they're the future of our community and their voice is important.
 And we want to work really hard today.
 Our goal is to build positive relationships between youth and law enforcement.”